NY1024/ny1024.github.io/_pages/about.md

 </ul>

 <div class="announcement-box">
-  <strong>Announcement:</strong> If you are seeking any form of academic cooperation, please feel free to contact me.
+<strong>Announcement:</strong> If you are seeking any form of academic or professional cooperation, or just want to chat about ideas, please feel free to contact me.
 </div>

 ## Contact